 Printer ink can be a significant cost for both business and home computer users.
-According to Consumer Reports, the cost of printer ink ranges from about $13 per ounce for the cheapest products to $75 per ounce for the most expensive options.
+The average cost of printer ink ranges from about $120 to $840 per year.
 While printing is often a necessity, there are things you can do to reduce the amount of money you spend on ink.

 Use an Ink Subscription

 While purchasing off-the-shelf original equipment manufacturer (OEM) cartridges is generally the most expensive way to buy replacement ink, many printer manufacturers have introduced subscription options designed to help people save money and time.